Quantum conductance of silicon-doped carbon wire nanojunctions: Theoretical framework

-In Eq. (\ref{eq3}), $\mathbf{k}$ is the real wave vector, $x_n$ denotes the position of the $n$-th atom in UC and $x_N$ gives position of the UC in the atomic wire.
-For the ideal leads (see Fig. (\ref{fig1})) the wavefunction coefficients $c_l (x_{n}-x_{N}, \mathbf{k})$ in the consecutive UC's are described, in the sense of Bloch-Floquet theorem, by the following phase relation
+In equation (\ref{eq3}), $\mathbf{k}$ is the real wave vector, $\mathbf{R}_{N}$ the position vector of the selected unit cell, and $\mathbf{r}_{n}$ the position vector of the $n$th atom in the selected unit cell.
+For the ideal leads, the wavefunction coefficients $c_l (\mathbf{r}_{n}-\mathbf{R}_{N}, \mathbf{k})$ are characterized under the Bloch-Floquet theorem in consecutive unit cells by the following phase relation